Rodrigo Moita de Deus: Career

-Rodrigo published his first book at the age of 23, "Será que as mulheres ainda acreditam em príncipes encantados?", that became part of the Portuguese National Reading Plan.
+Moita de Deus published his first book at the age of 23, "Será que as mulheres ainda acreditam em príncipes encantados?", that became part of the Portuguese National Reading Plan.
 At the age of 25 he published "O Vigarista: o Homem do Ano", a novel that anticipated, in 2003, the complex connections between business and politics, in the early 2000s.
 He coauthored several books, namely, "O Acidental" (2005); "Frases para ter em carteira" (2006); in 2015, and "Novo Dicionário da Comunicação".

 In 2022 Rodrigo Moita de Deus published "Pax English".